eaglerock1337/mr-poopybutthole/README.md

 More specifically, this is a dumb Discord bot I use on my personal Discord server.
 It's mostly filled with dumb pictures and inside jokes.

+## contributing

+If you're just here to add a meme to the bot, check out [this file](CONTRIBUTING.md).

 ## usage

-I am going to encapsulate this into a Kubernetes manifest to make for easier deployment, but in the meantime, I am running this in Docker as follows:

-Note that running this first requires adding the Discord bot token to `mr-poopybutthole/mr_poopybutthole/.env`.

-`$ docker build --tag mr-poopybutthole:<version>`

-`$ docker run -d --rm --name mr-poopybutthole mr-poopybutthole:<version>`
+This bot is configured to run locally in a Docker container for Python 3.8.

+### requirements

+- Python 3.6 or later installed locally
+- Docker
+- Make

+### installation

+- Create an `.env` file in this directory, formatted as follows, replacing `{token}` (including braces) with your server's bot token from the Discord developer portal:
+- `DISCORD_TOKEN={token}`
+- Run `make` to build the docker container and run the bot
+- Run `make stop` to stop the bot

 ## running locally

 To run outside of Docker, you can take advantage of Pipenv to run as follows:

+- `pip install pipenv`
-`$ pipenv install` (add `--dev` for dev tools such as `pytest` and `black`)
+- `pipenv install` (add `--dev` for dev tools such as `pytest` and `black`)

-`$ pipenv shell`
+- `pipenv shell`

-`$ python mr-poopybutthole.py`
+- `python mr-poopybutthole.py`

 ## path to version 1.0

-- Modify the `commands` and `listeners` lists to be imported by YAML files for easier cataloging - DONE!
+- `DONE` - Modify the `commands` and `listeners` lists to be imported by YAML files for easier cataloging
-- Split `oohwee.py` into the core `Oohwee`, `Listener`, `Command`, and `Snowflake` classes - DONE!
+- `DONE` - Split `oohwee.py` into the core `Oohwee`, `Listener`, `Command`, and `Snowflake` classes
+- `DONE` - Remove code complexity and redundancy
+- Make a much better `!help` command that is more concise and supports other help commands such as `!help commands` or `!help snowflake`

+## future plans

 - Either encapsulate in Kubernetes or use docker-compose for quicker reloading of the application
-- Make a much better `!help` command that is more concise and supports other help commands such as `!help commands` or `!help snowflake`
+- Complete test coverage of module
+- CI/CD pipeline support through Jenkins or another tool